cjmurp/PatternAnalysis-2025/recognition/VQVAE_47450020/README.md

 ## 6. Testing and Results

 ## 7. How to Run
-Install and set up environment
+Install and set up the environment
 Dataset setup
 training command
 testing command